Pete Best: Film and television

 Best is portrayed in several films about the Beatles.
 In the 1979 biopic Birth of the Beatles, for which Best was a technical advisor, he is played by Ryan Michael.
 In both the 1994 film Backbeat and in the 2000 television biopic In His Life: The John Lennon Story, Best is played by Liverpool native Scot Williams.
 The 2008 Rainn Wilson film The Rocker, about a drummer kicked out of a glam metal band through no fault of his own, was inspired by Best's termination.
 Best had a cameo in the movie.
-In 2021, filming began on Midas Man which is about the life of Brian Epstein; Best is played by Adam Lawrence.
+In Midas Man, a 2024 biopic about Brian Epstein, Best is played by Adam Lawrence.

 Theatre

 BEST!, a comedy play written by Liverpool playwright Fred Lawless, was staged at the Liverpool Everyman Theatre and the Dublin Theatre Festival in 1995 and 1996.
-The play, which was mainly fiction, showed a scenario where after Pete Best's sacking, he went on to become a world-famous rock superstar while his ex-group struggled as one hit wonders.
+The play, which was mainly fiction, showed an alternate history scenario where after Pete Best's sacking, he went on to become a world-famous rock superstar while his ex-group struggled as one hit wonders.
 The play was critically acclaimed in both the Liverpool Echo and also in Spencer Leigh's 1998 book Drummed Out: The Sacking of Pete Best.

-Pete Best is a main character in David Harrower's 2001 play Presence, premiered at the Royal Court Theatre, London, dramatising The Beatles' time in Hamburg.
+Pete Best is a main character in David Harrower's 2001 play Presence, premiered at the Royal Court Theatre, London, dramatising the Beatles' time in Hamburg.

-Wirral actor, Andrew Games, portrayed Pete Best in BestBeat at the Unity Theatre, Liverpool; it documented Best's time with The Beatles from 1960 to 1962.
+Andrew Games portrayed Pete Best in BestBeat, which was performed at the Unity Theatre in 2018.
+The play depicted Best's dismissal in 1962.